kreonjr/CourseProject/python/firebase/README.md

 <span style="color:red">__Important Note!!__</span>

 For security reasons (*mainly so that not everyone can write to our database*), you will also need to create a file called `.env` in the same folder as this __README__, which will contain the firebase api key to update the database.
-If you want to test our database upload system, please reach out and we will be more than happy to share the key with you.
+If you want to test our database upload system, please reach out to [Creon Creonopoulos](creonc2@illinois.edu) and we will be more than happy to share the key with you.

 Example .env:
 ```